Profits, productivity and the pursuit of happiness

 “The roughly 20 percent of the workforce that are highly engaged have a far greater impact on outcomes than even the moderately engaged,” said Ken Oehler, global engagement practice leader at Aon Hewitt.

-“On the other hand, those that are either passively or actively disengaged are potentially really destroying value for organizations.”
+“On the other hand, those that are either passively or actively disengaged are potentially really destroying value for organisations.”

 Potentialife chief executive Angus Ridgway and Ben-Shahar, a former Harvard University lecturer who has written extensively about happiness and well-being, say their LifeMap app is particularly attractive to banks.